home pics archive about

 6:47 AM, Jul 2, 2008

-Richard B interjected:
+Richard B cut in with:

 I agree, people get so stuck in our thinking that they can't see the future.
 Ask someone from the 1800's if its possible to put someone on the moon and they would laugh.
 But tell some red-fearing americans that the commies are on their way, and they change their mind very quickly.